EMBRYOPSIDA Pirani & Prado

 Synonymy: Haptanthaceae C. Nelson

-"Pistillode +, nectariferous" is provisionally placed as an apomorphy of the family; Köhler (2006) noted that in two of the three genera of the Sarcococceae there was a pistillode, and also that the nectary was central.
+"Pistillode +, nectariferous" is provisionally placed as an apomorphy of [Stylocerateae, Haptanthus, Buxeae]; Köhler (2006) noted that in two of the three genera of the Sarcococceae there was a pistillode, and also that the nectary was central.

 Pollination Biology & Seed Dispersal.
 Members of Buxeae are myrmecochorous (Lengyel et al. 2010).

-The carpellate flowers have spirally inserted parts, but the basical floral construction of the family is perhaps dimerous.
-As von Balthazar and Endress (2002a) show, interpretation of inflorescence morphology is not easy, indeed, the nature of the paired "bracts" (?prophylls?) below the carpellate flowers of Buxus is particularly unclear.
+The carpellate flowers of other taxa have spirally inserted parts, but the basical floral construction of the family is perhaps dimerous (see also Oskolski et al. 2015).
+Interpretation of inflorescence morphology is not easy, indeed, the nature of the paired "bracts" (?prophylls?) below the carpellate flowers of Buxus is particularly unclear (von Balthazar & Endress 2001, 2002a).
 The perianth parts have a single vascular bundle (von Balthazar and Endress 2002a).
-Some species of Buxus have distinctive pollen with two or more orae per colpus that is rather like that of Didymelaceae; pollen in the family is very variable (Köhler 2006 for references).
+Some species of Buxus have distinctive pollen with two or more orae per colpus that is rather like that of Didymeles; pollen in the family is very variable (Köhler 2006 for references).
 Both Styloceras and Pachysandra have subdivided carpels; the relative positions of the carpels and perianth is unclear (Wiger 1935).

 Previous Relationships.
-In the past, Buxaceae were often associated with Euphorbiaceae s.l. (e.g. Cronquist 1981).
-When the very distinctive Haptanthus was first described, it was not even assigned to a family.
+Buxaceae have often been associated with Euphorbiaceae s.l. (e.g. Cronquist 1981).
+When the very distinctive Haptanthus was first described, it was not assigned to a family.
 Shipunov (2003) placed Haptanthaceae in his Violales (= Malpighiales here), close to Salicaceae and Lacistemataceae (see also Goldberg & Alden 2005), probably because of its parietal placentation.